-The Council wants the Borders to be a place where people want to live and learn; an attractive destination for visitors, with high quality job opportunities and infrastructure which provides the conditions for local businesses to thrive in a smart rural region.
+The Council is clear that it wants the Borders to be a place where people want to live and learn; an attractive destination for visitors, with high quality job opportunities and infrastructure which provides the conditions for local businesses to thrive in a smart rural region.
 This includes the provision of high-quality, online connectivity for our homes, businesses and communities.

-The Council operates within a wider economic context and therefore in realising this vision a number of key issues and risks have to be considered.
+The Council is clear that it operates within a wider economic context and therefore in realising this vision a number of key issues and risks have to be considered.